penrose/penrose/tutorial/tutorial-p3.md

 AutoLabel All
 ```
 ## :page_facing_up: Style
-First we write our selector in similar fashion we've done in the earlier examples.
+Now, things are going to be a bit tricky, but rest assured, we will get through it together!

+There are two tasks we need to do in our style program on top of the starter code:
+* Draw vectors in a vector space
+* Draw vectors that are the sum of two existing vectors

+### Task 1: Vectors In Vector Space

+### Task 2: Vector As Sum of Two Existing Vectors
 Here we have a bit more selection to do, since we have 3 vectors and 1 vector space involved.
 Furthermore, we want make sure that both `u,v,w` are indeed in the same vector space.
 Therefore, our selector will be the following,
 ```
 forall Vector u; Vector v; Vector w; VectorSpace U where u := addV(v,w); In(u, U); In(v, U); In(w, U)